princek0/DeepFake-Audio-Detection-MFCC/README.md

 - Fixed "No module named 'aifc'" error that prevented processing certain files
 - Created comprehensive documentation and setup instructions
 - Added requirements.txt for easier dependency management
+- Added standalone analysis script for easy integration with other applications

 ## Table of Contents
 1. [Installation](#installation)